-Legal definition (as noted) or brief explanation (i) buildings, masts, towers, frameworks, pipelines, quarries, bridges, and underground works (including shafts or tunnels); and (ii) any component of a structure; and o (iii) part of a structure.
-In this guide means PCBUs who design, manufacture, import or supply plant, substances or structures, or who install, construct or commission plant or structures.
+Term Legal definition (as noted) or brief explanation (b) includes- (i) buildings, masts, towers, frameworks, pipelines, quarries, bridges, and underground works (including shafts or tunnels); and (ii) any component of a structure; and (iii) part of a structure.
+Upstream PCBUs In this guide means PCBUs who design, manufacture, import or supply plant, substances or structures, or who install, construct or commission plant or structures.
 'Design' is defined in HSWA as including- (a) the design of part of the plant, substance, or structure; and (b) the redesign or modification of a design.
 See Section 3.5 for more information about upstream PCBU duties.
-Means an individual who carries out work in any capacity for a PCBU, including work as- (a) an employee; or (b) a contractor or subcontractor; or (c) an employee of a contractor or subcontractor; or (d) an employee of a labour hire company who has been assigned to work in the business or undertaking; or (e) an outworker (including a homeworker); or (f) an apprentice or a trainee; or (g) a person gaining work experience or undertaking a work trial; or (h) a volunteer worker; or (i) a person of a prescribed class.
-A constable is- (i) at work throughout the time when the constable is on duty or is lawfully performing the functions of a constable, but not otherwise.
+Worker (section 19 of HSWA) Means an individual who carries out work in any capacity for a PCBU, including work as- (a) an employee; or (b) a contractor or subcontractor; or (c) an employee of a contractor or subcontractor; or (d) an employee of a labour hire company who has been assigned to work in the business or undertaking; or (e) an outworker (including a homeworker); or (f) an apprentice or a trainee; or (g) a person gaining work experience or undertaking a work trial; or (h) a volunteer worker; or (i) a person of a prescribed class.
+A constable is- (i) a worker; and (ii) at work throughout the time when the constable is on duty or is lawfully performing the functions of a constable, but not otherwise.

-Term Legal definition (as noted) or brief explanation o (i) a worker; and o (ii) at work throughout the time when the member is on duty or is lawfully performing the functions of a member of the Armed Forces, but not otherwise.
+Term Legal definition (as noted) or brief explanation A member of the Armed Forces is- (i) a worker; and (ii) at work throughout the time when the member is on duty or is lawfully performing the functions of a member of the Armed Forces, but not otherwise.
 A PCBU is also a worker if the PCBU is an individual who carries out work in that business or undertaking.
 Workplace (section 20 of HSWA) (a) means a place where work is being carried out, or is customarily carried out, for a business or undertaking; and (b) includes any place where a worker goes, or is likely to be, while at work.
 In this section, place includes- (a) a vehicle, vessel, aircraft, ship, or other mobile structure; and (b) any waters and any installation on land, on the bed of any waters, or floating on any waters.